dkniffin/swackets/README.md

 [Experimental: Supported on Atom 1.0.19+ with potential performance issues for very long files]

-(Other packages may conflict with Swackets, if it is not working try disabling before raising issue)
+(Other packages may conflict with Swackets, please choose wisely)

 ![Swackets In Action](http://i.imgur.com/Wjkwp35.png)